 5 Ways to Upgrade Your Home (Like A Pro)

 It’s safe to say that homeowners are more conscious of the look and ambiance of their living spaces than ever before.
 Maybe this new enthusiasm about interior and exterior design is a result of the assortment of television shows featuring families renovating homes or all the beautiful homes you can see on Instagram ( probably the latter).
 Achieving perfection is easier than ever in this hi-tech age in which we live.
 Additionally, you don’t even need a large budget to achieve the desired results.
 An upgrade can be as simple as installing glass doors between the patio or planting a tree.
 There are endless ways to give your home a dream makeover.
-Some upgrades are even covered by your home warranty company.
 Read ahead for Maid Sailors’ 5 best ways to upgrade your home while preserving your budget.

 Accentuating space and openness will save your common areas from feeling gloomy and confining.
 One simple way to facilitate this effect is to use doors and screens that roll along tracks to divide rooms.
 Better than walls, they can be adjusted to accommodate interactions between guests or allow more light.
 You can also energize a room by installing a window in the ceiling to get the “heaven” effect.